cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 It's all about deciphering patterns in **taxa composition, prevalence, abundance, and changes**, and identifying samples with similar trends of taxa variation.
 Prepare to **uncover the hidden narratives** within your microbial data and reveal the complexity of these fascinating **microbial communities**!

-Before visual exploration, we can perform statistical testing to identify differentially abundant taxa using `generate_taxa_test_pair()`:
+Before delving into visual exploration, it's valuable to perform statistical tests to pinpoint differentially abundant taxa.
+The function `generate_taxa_test_pair()` is designed for this purpose, employing linear mixed models to gauge taxa abundance variations over time and across different groups:

 ```r
 generate_taxa_test_pair(